What we do

 These websites feature curated selections of digitized books, images, ephemera, films, and historical documents from the NLM Digital Collections, the library’s health information resources, educational activities, and more.
 Some titles include This Lead Is Killing Us: A Century of Citizens Fighting Lead Poisoning in Their Communities, Care and Custody: Past Responses to Mental Health, and Visible Proofs: Forensic Views of the Body.
 For more, go to Exhibitions.

-These graphic, roll-up banner displays are available free of charge to libraries and cultural institutions across the U.S. and around the world.
+The Network of National Library of Medicine (NNLM) makes these graphic, roll-up banner displays free of charge via Calls for Requests.
 Some titles include Politics of Yellow Fever in Alexander Hamilton’s America, Graphic Medicine: Ill-Conceived and Well-Drawn!, and Pick Your Poison: Intoxicating Pleasures and Medical Prescriptions.
-To learn how to apply for the opportunity to bring a traveling exhibition to your institution, go to Host NLM Traveling Exhibitions.
+To learn more about the request and booking process, go to Host NLM Traveling Exhibitions.